yordanoff/kompact/README.md

 # Changelog

+### April 24, 2017
+* Blog posts / projects are now sorted in chronological order.

 ### March 26, 2017
 * Navigation Type Switcher is added.
 Go to Panel -> Site Options and choose if you'd like to keep the default Offcanvas navigation or to activate a Standard anchor navigation.